hemalicodes/printf/README.md

 Handle the following conversion specifiers

 2. With a face like mine, I do better in print
-Handle the following custom conversion specifiers:
+Handle the following custom conversion specifiers

 3. What one has not experienced, one will never understand in print
 Handle the following conversion specifiers: